koreisha/anomaly-skill-system/README.md

 - 04-01-2022 - added support for MCM keybinds, reworked scavenging exp gain, now it's gained for looting stalkers
 - 28-05-2022 - Ability to move with skills UI open, refactoring, alphabetical stat display, fixes by Utjan.
 - 30-05-2022 - Display of skill icons in skills GUI by Utjan.
 - 11-08-2022 - Added tooltip with description and a system to add descriptions for stats.
+Updated UI textures by Maid.